RobinLabryga/GeoProdViz2D/README.md

-# GeoProdViz
+# GeoProdViz2D

-This repository contains the source code for a website that can be used to visualize the geometric product.
+This repository contains the source code for a website that can be used to visualize the geometric product in 2D space.

 ## 📝 License